Skip to content

 Does light behave as a wave or a corpuscle?

-Classically, the motion of a particle with linear momentum \(p = mv\) is described by Newton's second law \(F = dp/dt\) and if the mass \(m\) is constant, \(F = m[d^2r(t)/dt^2]\).
-When the expression of the law of the force \(F\) acting on the particle is known, solving the equation of motion will indicate how the position vector evolves in time \(r(t)\) and what kind of trajectory is obtained.
+By considering only the magnitude of vectors, the motion of a particle with linear momentum \(p = mv\) is described by Newton's second law \(F = dp/dt\) and if the mass \(m\) is constant, \(F = m[d^2r(t)/dt^2]\).
+When the expression of the law of the force \(F\) acting on the particle is known, solving the equation of motion will indicate how the position evolves in time \(r(t)\) and what kind of trajectory is obtained.
 Furthermore, the sinusoidal function \(y(x,t) = Asin(kx – ωt)\) is a solution of the equation of motion of a harmonic oscillator with frequency \(ω = 2πν\), this function satisfies the corresponding wave equation \(d^2y/dt^2 = - (ω^2)y\).

 Judging by the differences in the mathematical form of the two previous equations of motion, their respective solutions will represent quite different physical entities.
 Under such conditions, will it be possible to derive the dynamics of quantum particles from the laws of wave propagation?
 What must be the appropriate equation of motion of matter waves characterized by the wave functions \(ψ(r,t)\) ?